WireGuard P2P VPN

 ping -c1 10.15.0.3

-Now you know how to setup a peer-to-peer VPN, between any number of hosts, all without needing to pay for any third party service!
+Thanks for reading, now you know how to setup a peer-to-peer VPN, between any number of hosts, all without needing to pay for any third party service!

 Usage